liweinan/manticoresearch-example/README.md

 The web interface provides:
 - A search box that supports both Chinese and English text
 - Real-time search results as you type
-- Display of document titles, content, and tags
+- Display of document titles, content text, and tags
 - Support for mixed language queries

 ### Search Examples